xiix0/scam/README.md

-You have an unusual understanding of the problems of human relationships.
+You will meet an important person who will help you advance professionally.